UBNanosatLab/lfr-docs/datasheet/connectors.rst

 J2 - Main Header Connector
 ----------------------------------------
-J2 is a female low profile 100 mil (2.54 mm) header that can be mated to from either the top or the bottom.
+J2 is a female low profile 2 mm header that can be mated to from either the top or the bottom.